 Department of Chemistry

-The department’s undergraduate programs are designed to engage students with a range of interests in chemical sciences.
-Chemistry majors leave well prepared for graduate education; for careers in research, teaching, industry, or regulatory agencies; or, as a premedical track, for professional training in medicine or public health.
-Other graduates choose to apply their chemistry training to careers such as business, law, and art conservation.
+The department’s undergraduate programs are designed to ignite curiosity and passion for the chemical sciences.
+Chemistry majors graduate well prepared for advanced graduate study and rewarding careers in research, teaching, or science policy.
+Many chemistry majors pursue a pre-health track, preparing for medicine or public health careers.
+Others leverage their chemistry expertise in diverse fields, including business, law, or even art conservation.

-Prospective chemistry majors are strongly encouraged to consult with the department’s Undergraduate Program Specialist early in their college careers.
+Prospective chemistry majors are strongly encouraged to consult with the department’s Undergraduate Program Specialist and their academic advisor early in their college careers to help with planning their chemistry curriculum.

 Departmental Regulations